by Mike Ratliff

 King David was a man after God’s own Heart.
 What made him different from other men that God would express that truth about him?
 David was far from perfect.
 In fact, he was a murderer and an adulterer.
 He had an affair with the wife of one of his loyal soldiers who was away at war.
 When the wife found that she was with child she told David.
 David attempted to cover it up by bringing her husband home from the war so he could be with his wife and then assume that the child was his.
 The husband showed his loyalty to his fellow soldiers and his king by refusing to go home to be with his wife.
 David then sent a message via the husband back to Joab who was General of the Army.
 The message told Joab to put the husband in the heat of the battle and withdraw from him so that he would be killed.
 Joab obeyed David.
 After the wife mourned for her husband, David took her as his wife and she delivered a male child to him.
 (2 Samuel 11)

-27 And when the mourning was over, David sent and brought her to his house, and she became his wife and bore him a son.
-But the thing that David had done displeased the Lord.
-(2 Samuel 11:27 ESV)
+27 When the time of mourning was over, David sent and brought her to his house and she became his wife; then she bore him a son.
+But the thing that David had done was evil in the sight of the Lord.
+2 Samuel 11:27 (NASB)

 In the next chapter of 2 Samuel, we see that God sent the prophet Nathan to David to confront him.
 Nathan told David a made up story about a person who had only one lamb while a rich neighbor had more than enough.
 However, when the rich neighbor had guests, instead of taking from his own flock, he had his people steal the poor man’s lamb to feed them.
 David erupted in righteous indignation against this and demanded restitution.
 Nathan then told him something that put his own life at risk.